hulinxiang/Android-Software/items/report.md

         class without modifying the existing code.
 This is beneficial for code maintenance and extension.

 4. *Template Method Pattern*
-    * *Objective:* The Template Method pattern is used in the modified B+ Tree implementation to define a common structure for the B+ Tree operations while allowing subclasses (leaf and non-leaf nodes) to provide their specific implementations.
+    * *Objective:*  The Template Method pattern is used in multi-condition search, including tag filter and price range search.
+      It provides a flexible, modular, and extensible approach to searching posts based on various criteria.
     * *Code Locations:*
         - The `BPlusTreeNode` interface defines the common methods for all types of nodes, such as `insert()`, `remove()`, `query()`, etc.
         - The `BPlusTreeLeafNode` and `BPlusTreeNonLeafNode` classes implement the `BPlusTreeNode` interface and provide their specific implementations for the defined methods.
     * *Reasons:*
+        - The `SearchStrategy` interface defines the contract for implementing search strategies, while the `AbstractSearchStrategy` class provides a template for creating concrete search strategies.
+This separation allows for better code organization, readability, and maintainability.
+        - New search strategies can be easily added by extending the `AbstractSearchStrategy` class and implementing the matchCriteria method.
+This modularity enables the system to accommodate future search requirements without modifying the existing codebase significantly.
+        - The `BPlusTreeManagerPost` class demonstrates how multiple search strategies can be combined to perform complex searches based on multiple conditions.
+By executing different search strategies and combining their results, the system can handle a wide range of search scenarios and achieve flexibility.
-        - The Template Method pattern provides a common structure for the B+ Tree operations, ensuring consistency across different types of nodes.
+        - The `SearchStrategy` interface provides a high-level abstraction for performing searches, hiding the internal complexities of each strategy.
-        - It allows subclasses to override or provide their specific implementations for certain steps of the algorithm while maintaining the overall structure.
-        - It promotes code reuse and reduces duplication by defining the common parts of the algorithm in the abstract base class (`BPlusTreeNode` interface).
+          This encapsulation improves code maintainability and allows for easier modifications or optimizations within each search strategy without affecting the overall system.

 <hr>